 The Canmore Big Head is more than just a sculpture; it symbolizes the town’s rich history and cultural diversity.
 Whether you’re a tourist exploring Main Street Canmore or a local taking a stroll down Policeman’s Creek Boardwalk, this iconic landmark is a must-see.

-It adds character to the town and constantly reminds of Canmore’s Scottish roots.
+It adds character to the town and constantly reminds us of Canmore’s Scottish roots.